dk14/wolfram-mega/docs/traders.md

 ### Exponential explosion
 Offers are meant to represent a contract with predictable execution time (Marlowe expressiveness).
 This approach also ensures that funds won't stuck in an escrow.

-Same as Marlowe, it puts contracts at the risk of exponential explosion.
+Careless use, however, can put contracts at the risk of  explosion, over-choicefullness.

 In order to avoid such explosion - outcomes can be compressed.
 For instance, "BTC price" can have two outomes "0..100000" and "100000..moon" instead of infinity of outcomes.

 Same goes for schedules: grouping outcomes for every stage in a contract, would avoid:
 - exponential "random-walk"-like explosion
 - accumulation of uneccesssary state in a contract.

+_Note: explosions are explicit in Mega-contracts, unlike Web3.
+Turing-complete contracts are explicitly tested for computability before creation._

 #### **Merkle-trees**